-4.2.2 PROGRAMME OF THE EVENING
+4.2.2 Programme of the evening

-Each team has 5 minutes to pitch their project and use the content of their Tumblr page in their slides.
+Each team has 5 minutes to pitch their project progress.
 After each pitch, time is scheduled for one team to give positive feedback, after which a second team will provide a point for improvement in a constructive manner.
 A third and final team will be invited to ask an in-depth question concerning the project.